Bharat2044/100xDevs-Cohort3-WebDev-and-Devops/README.md

 # 👨‍💻 **Contents** 👀

-**This repository contains a `Collection of Codes, Lecture Assignments, Assignments Solutions, Notes\Slides Link and Some good videos & Articles/Llogs` link and also all topics name which covered in class.
+**This repository contains a `Collection of Codes, Lecture Assignments, Assignments Solutions, Notes\Slides Link and Some good videos & Articles/Blogs link` and also all topics name which covered in class.
 If you are 100xDevs Cohort3 Student this will defenitely help you.**

 **📌 `Note:` Click on the arrow sign to expand to see each topics in details with link.**